-This column in the table indicates if the message is from the Double-Take engine or the Double-Take Management Service.
+This column in the table indicates if the message is from the Double-Take log or the Management Service log.

 Managing VMware servers

 To manage your VMware servers, select Go, Manage VMware Servers.
 The Manage VMware Server page allows you to view, add, remove, or edit credentials for your VMware servers available in the console.